Limb lengthening is a medical procedure which seeks to extend limbs that are abnormally short, usually via skeletal surgical interventions.

 2. Metal screws are inserted

 After the cut has been made, surgeons implant a series of metal screws into the bone, with incisions above and below the cut line.
 The wound is then closed, and the pins are then attached to the fixator, which is either placed around the leg or inside the bone.
-This part of the procedure will require a hospital stay of 4-7 days.
+This part of the limb lengthening surgery will require a hospital stay of 4-7 days.

 3. “Distraction” phase